chemearns/bahai-nz-microsite-archives/README.md

 - The World Conferences Aotearoa New Zealand 2022
 - The Bicentenary of the Birth of the Báb

-These microsites were originally created using the [Squarespace](https://www.squarespace.com/) a website creation and hosting platform.
-The microsites were then archived using the [HTTrack](https://www.httrack.com/) website copier.
+These microsites were originally created using [Squarespace](https://www.squarespace.com/) a website creation and hosting platform.
+The microsites were then archived using [HTTrack](https://www.httrack.com/) website copier.

 ### Project contents